MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Assignment_Operators.md

 In addition, when you precede a variable name with a data type, the type of that variable is locked unless you explicitly override the type by specifying another data type.
-If you try to assign a value that is incompatible with the existing type, and you do not explicitly override the type, PowerShell displays an error, as shown in the following example:
+If you try to assign a value that's incompatible with the existing type, and you don't explicitly override the type, PowerShell displays an error, as shown in the following example:

 ```powershell